 Red veining in sandstone forms an invigorating, integral feature, complementing materials such as hardwood, granite and concrete.
 In California and Central Australia, sandstones are extensively red, and display highly unusual geological facets.
 A few red sandstones are available in the UK, imported chiefly from India and China, though they're best matched wisely with intrinsic flora characteristics and daylight ambience.
 The red veining is intriguing, since it represents Earth's natural process, the stone's evolution and its provenance.

 We love the gracefulness of blue sandstone, and in London it blends seamlessly with natural light during daytime, appearing effortlessly elegant, as in many Northern Hemisphere gardens.
 James van Sweden and Wolfgang Oehme, the innovative American landscape architects, have blended blue stone abundantly into their remarkably expansive blueprints, which complements their romantic vision of natural prairie gardens organically.
-In this small, contemporary Kensington garden, we sought naturalistic essence by infusing bluestone hardscaping serenity.
-Aptly portrayed within minimalist hard landscaping, while juxtaposed alongside a lush woodland soft landscape, the smooth, cerulean sandstone invigorates a densely shaded urban outdoor space – narrating a miniaturised landscape garden in London.
+In this small contemporary Kensington garden, we sought naturalistic essence by infusing light bluestone serenity.
+Fused within minimalist hard landscaping alongside a lush woodland, the smooth cerulean sandstone invigorates a densely shaded outdoor space – narrating a miniaturised landscape garden in London.